 As a result of Spring Breaks being fairly common in March, you typically won’t find much in the way of exceptional promotions.
 It’s too early for the Free Disney Dining Plan promo (the holy grail of Walt Disney World discounts), at least for United States residents.
 At best, you’re usually going to find a room-only discount that maxes out around 20-25%.
 Better if you receive a targeted PIN code, are an Annual Passholder, or Florida resident.

-Likewise, March is far above average in terms of pricing.
+Likewise, March is above average in terms of pricing.
 For hotels, much of the month is peak season, which is exactly as expensive as it sounds.
 Only holiday pricing is worse.
-For 1-day park tickets, it’s currently unclear whether March 2017 will be Regular or Peak pricing.
-This year it was Peak season, but Easter was also in March this year, which led to a higher concentration of Spring Break holidays falling in March.
+For tickets, the pricing is not as bad, but it’s still far from the off-season in terms of per-day pricing.

 Overall, March is worst from the perspective of pricing and crowds, particularly in the rare times when Easter falls in the month.
 That “perfect storm” of crowds aside, March is still the primary month for schools with static Spring Break schedules, which gives it a bump to attendance over February.
 It’s not a bad time to visit, especially early in the month when you can avoid some of these crowds.
 From my perspective, this last week of February/first week of March is one of the year’s “sweet spots” for planning a vacation.
 Typically below average crowds, weather slightly on the cool side, and the start of the spring bloom with Flower & Garden Festival beginning.
 Other than that, March can be a mixed bag, but I think the weather goes a long way to compensate for crowds (and I’d much rather do March for Spring Break if it comes down to that or Summer Vacation in June through August).